 And speaking of credit cards, if you want to become financially stable, you will need to get rid of those balances.
 If you haven’t been successful in paying off your credit cards in the past, then you should commit to paying more than the minimum payment due.

 On top of paying more than a minimum, you should consider consolidating your credit card debt under a single 0% balance transfer card.
-Once you do this all those high interest cards will be under a since zero interest card saving you money.
+Once you do this, all those high-interest cards will be under zero since zero-interest cards save you money.

 This will speed up the payoff of your credit cards without having to come up with huge sums of money to do it.
 You will simply be accelerating the payoff, and if you pay enough, it will happen more quickly than you think.